Perth Mint Gold Token (PMGT) Price Tops $1,888.98 on Exchanges

-Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM ET on September 25th.
-Over the last seven days, Perth Mint Gold Token has traded 0% higher against the U.S. dollar.
-Perth Mint Gold Token has a market capitalization of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.
-One Perth Mint Gold Token token can now be bought for approximately $1,888.98 or 0.06198125 BTC on exchanges.
+Perth Mint Gold Token (PMGT) traded flat against the US dollar during the 24-hour period ending at 16:00 PM ET on September 30th.
+Over the last week, Perth Mint Gold Token has traded 0% higher against the US dollar.
+One Perth Mint Gold Token token can currently be purchased for approximately $1,888.98 or 0.06198125 BTC on popular exchanges.
+Perth Mint Gold Token has a market capitalization of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.